Cherreads

 "Whatever you say, Father!"
 Ayu Putri swung her sword again, trying to hide the small smile forming on her lips.

-Everything went smoothly.l.
-But there was one figure who didn't join the celebration.
+Everything went smoothly, but there was one figure who didn't join the celebration.

-Behind a stone pillar, a student watched our movements with a gaze full of envy.
+Hidden behind a stone pillar, a student watched their movements with envy.

 "I must report all of this to Suheri," Bonar muttered, clenching his fists tightly.